bugfest/tor-controller/README.md

 **Note**: you can also the alias `onion` or `os` to interact with these resources.
 Example: `kubectl get onion`

-This service should now be accessable from any tor client, for example [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en):
+This service should now be accessible from any tor client, for example [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en):